holochain/docs-pages/coreconcepts/6_modifying_and_deleting_data.md

-# 6: Modifying and Deleting Data
+# 6: Modifying and deleting data

 > Holochain allows agents to mutate immutable data by publishing special **remove** and **update** entries.